ladybug-tools/spider-covid-19-viz-3d/README.md

 ### Generally / Short term

+* 2020-04-06 ~ Theo ~ Current settings save in local storage
+	* Globe rotates to the lat/lon onload as set and saved in localStorage
+* 2020-04-06 ~ Theo ~ In-world text as Three.js "SimpleText"
+* 2020-04-06 ~ Theo ~ Bars as "little crowns" - flared
+* 2020-04-06 ~ Theo ~ Select scale linear or scale logarithmically
 * 2020-04-02 ~ Theo ~ Merge data from JHU and Wiki
+	* Data from CSVs to arrays of objects as opposed to arrays of strings as is current
 * 2020-03-30 ~ Theo ~ Multiple charts per pop-up
 * 2020-03-24 ~ Theo ~ use Three.js fonts??
 * Better display of text in placards??
 * Location hash goes to place and set language and other aspects
-* Globe rotates to the lat/lon onload as set and saved in localStorage

 * Days since last new case indicated as color or opacity
 * Dark mode?